Kovaleski-Research-Lab/Surrogate_Model/kubernetes/README.md

 4. go back to the pod and run jupyter lab command.
 Open a browser and enter the local ip and port number in the addresss bar
     - Example: 127.0.0.1:1099
    You'll be routed to a jupyter page that asks for a token.
 Use the long hash given in the pod window (copy and paste).

+# There's a Mizzou-HPC slack

+1. Ask Dr. Scott to give you access.
+(Ask Andy first.
+I might be able to invite you) Then you can tag Alex Hurt and Anes Ouadou with kubernetes questions.
+2. Also, kubernetes support: https://element.nrp-nautilus.io/#/room/#general:matrix.nrp-nautilus.io (You have an account if you completed setp 1 in https://github.com/MU-HPDI/nautilus/wiki/Using-Nautilus-S3.